async-profiler/async-profiler/README.md

   Otherwise the message _"perf_event mmap failed: Operation not permitted"_ will be printed, and no native stack traces will be collected.

-* There is no bullet-proof guarantee that the `perf_events` overflow signal is delivered to the Java thread in a way that guarantees no other code has run, which means that in some rare cases, the captured Java stack might not match the captured native (user+kernel) stack.
+* You will not see the non-Java frames _preceding_ the Java frames on the stack, unless `--cstack vm` is specified.

-* You will not see the non-Java frames _preceding_ the Java frames on the stack.
   For example, if `start_thread` called `JavaMain` and then your Java code started running, you will not see the first two frames in the resulting stack.
 On the other hand, you _will_ see non-Java frames (user and kernel) invoked by your Java code.

 * No Java stacks will be collected if `-XX:MaxJavaStackTraceDepth` is zero or negative.
+The exception is `--cstack vm` mode, which does not take `MaxJavaStackTraceDepth` into account.

 * Too short profiling interval may cause continuous interruption of heavy system calls like `clone()`, so that it will never complete;